briansmith337/zulip/templates/zerver/help/getting-your-organization-started-with-zulip.md

   pertaining to the marketing team, `#help/<team name>` for `<team name>`'s internal support stream, etc.

-* A `#zulip help` stream can be useful for providing internal Zulip support and answering questions about Zulip.
+* A `#Axxess help` stream can be useful for providing internal Axxess support and answering questions about Axxess.

 * For open source projects or other volunteer organizations, consider adding default streams like `#announce` for announcements, `#new